Levelland Independent School District

-Levelland Independent School District is a public school district based in Levelland, Texas (USA).
+Levelland Independent School District is a public school district based in Levelland, Texas, United States.
 In addition to Levelland, the district also serves the town of Opdyke West.

 Texas author Lou Halsell Rodenberger (1926–2009) taught English and journalism at Levelland High School in the late 1940s.

 Popular football coach Gene Mayfield concluded his career at Levelland.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.